PLCnext/OpcUaMethods/README.md

    ![New Object 1](img/new-object1.png)

+1. Select the method in the new object.

-1. With the new object selected, view the user-defined extensions for that object.
+1. With the method in the new object selected, view the user-defined extensions for that method.

    ![Extensions Button](img/extensions-button.png)